accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ### [Theme 3](#topic-3): Multimedia {id="topic-3"}

-#### [Criterion 3.1](#crit-3-1) [A] Each [temporal media](glossaire.md#temporal-media-type-sound-video-and-synchronize) pre-recorded audio only has- is there, if necessary, a [textual transcription](glossaire.md#transcription-textual-media-temporal) [clearly identifiable adjacent](glossaire.md#adjacent-clearly-identifiable) (except in special cases)? {id="crit-3-1"}
+#### [Criterion 3.1](#crit-3-1) [A] Each [time-based media](glossaire.md#temporal-media-type-sound-video-and-synchronize) pre-recorded audio only has- is there, if necessary, a [text transcript](glossaire.md#transcription-textual-media-temporal) [clearly identifiable adjacent](glossaire.md#adjacent-clearly-identifiable) (except in particular cases)? {id="crit-3-1"}

-##### Special cases
+##### Particular cases

 The criterion is not applicable for the following elements:
-- The temporal media is used for decorative purposes (i.e. it does not provide any information).
+- The time-based media is used for decorative purposes (i.e. it does not provide any information).
-- The temporal media is itself an alternative to screen content (a video in sign language or the vocalization of a text, for example).
+- The time-based media is itself an alternative to screen content (a video in sign language or the vocalization of a text, for example).
 - Time media is used to access an enlarged version.
-- The temporal media is used as a CAPTCHA.
+- The time-based media is used as a CAPTCHA.
-- The temporal media is part of a test which would become useless if the textual transcription, synchronized subtitles or audio description were communicated.
+- The time-based media is part of a test which would become useless if the text transcript, synchronized subtitles or audio description were communicated.
-- The temporal media was published before September 23, 2020 (according to the [law of May 28, 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373 /jo)).
+- The time-based media was published before September 23, 2020 (according to the [law of May 28, 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373 /jo)).

 ##### Evaluation methodology {class="disclosure method"}

 ###### iOS and Android

-1. Locate audio-only time-based media on the screen that require textual transcription.
+1. Locate audio-only time-based media on the screen that require text transcript.
 1. Check:
-- The presence of a textual transcription accessible via an adjacent component (a button or a link);
+- The presence of a text transcript accessible via an adjacent component (a button or a link);
-- Or the presence of a clearly identifiable adjacent textual transcription.
+- Or the presence of a clearly identifiable adjacent text transcript.
 1. If this is the case, the criterion is validated.

 ##### Matches {class="disclosure mapping"}